 Any scheduling of mid-term examinations and other required class activities outside of regularly scheduled class times needs to be noted in the class syllabus so that students have fair warning of such scheduling.

-Any resultant conflicts with other mid-term examinations, other required class activities, or any other scheduled University business a student may be involved in will be accommodated by the College authorizing such scheduling at an alternative time acceptable to the student in consultation with the student's College (if in a different College from that of the class).
+Any resultant conflicts with other mid-term examinations, other required class activities, or any other scheduled University business a student may be involved in will be accommodated by the College authorizing such scheduling at an alternative time acceptable tothrough consultation between an instructor the and a student.
+Denials of such accommodation may be appealed to the Dean's office of the College authorizing such scheduling, in consultation with the student's College (if in a different College from that of the class) if necessary.